 Google AdWords: When done right, Google AdWords is the most reliable advertising method that helps you generate more leads and customers for your online business.
 You can place your ads just above Google search results to attract visitors to your site and sell your products.

 Making a website is serious business.
 Putting out your website for the world to see before it’s ready can impact your reputation and cost you future customers.
 So, before you launch your website, you need to make sure you’ve got everything in order.

 To prevent you from launching your website before it’s ready, here’s a before-launch checklist you can follow.
 Check out the list below and before you make your website live, make sure you can check off each step.

 - Build Your Website – Build your website and make sure you have all the important pages such as a home page, about, contact page, etc.

 - Prep with a Coming Soon Page – Get your audience excited about your website before it’s even launched by adding a coming soon page to your site.
-You can easily do this using a plugin like SeedProd.
+You can easily do this using a landing page builder plugin like SeedProd.

 - Check for Errors – Check your website for little errors such as spelling mistakes.
 Make sure it’s easy to read by checking fonts and colors.

 - Check Images – Check to make sure your images appear on your site, they’re optimized, and that they have alt text.

 - Test Links – Test all of the links on your website to make sure they work and lead to the correct place.
 This includes your site navigation as well as any button links or links within content.

 - Configure WordPress Settings – Configure WordPress settings like search engine visibility, permalink structure, comments and notifications, and timezone.

 - Install Analytics – Create a Google Analytics account and use MonsterInsights to track your website data.
 Test to make sure it’s tracking accurately before launching your site.